- Price: $2480.00

 The course is skills-based (no additional assignments or homework) and is completed by either an intensive 4-day workshop (consists of facilitated training and group activities conducted with your peers) or self-paced Distance Education;

-The course delivers all the base competency standards required for the provision of personal
+The course delivers all the base competency standards required for the provision of personal advice in superannuation.

 Competency Unit Title